Viswadatta1233/Zylentrix-backend/README.md

 ```

 Notes:
+**-Be careful and make sure that the app inside the container should be able to communicate with redis, for deployment I have created a seperate Redis Instance in render only which will support the internal network communication between the render-backend+render-redis instances.**
 - Ensure your MongoDB and Redis are reachable from inside the container (use host networking or proper URIs)
 - Set `CORS_ORIGIN` to your frontend origin(s) or `*` for development